Xilinx/workflow-decoupling-docs/generate-system-devicetree.md

 The first step in the decoupled workflow process is the generation of the system devicetree file.
 This is the only step that must be completed in the Vivado EDA environment.
 If you work in a segregated environment, please share these instructions with your EDA engineer(s).
 This is also the only step which is directly dependent upon having Xilinx EDA tooling installed.

-The tool which generates the system devicetree file is called DTG++.
+The tool which generates the system devicetree file is called SDTGen.
 It is published on the Xilinx GitHub at [https://github.com/Xilinx/system-device-tree-xlnx.git](https://github.com/Xilinx/system-device-tree-xlnx.git).

 # Generate a Vivado Design

 Before you can generate a system devicetree file, you must have a complete Vivado design, including generation of the hardware handoff (.xsa) file.
-This is required because the DTG++ tool consumes the .xsa file.
+This is required because the SDTGen tool consumes the .xsa file.

 This example focuses on generation of collateral for a the ZCU102 Evaluation Board (Zynq UltraScale+ MPSoC device) but references are provided where applicable for generation of components for Versal ACAP devices.